More UK Punjabis 'seek alcohol support'

 UK Punjabi alcohol support services 'see rise in users'

-Some ethnic minority alcohol support services have seen an increase in inquiries following a BBC survey suggesting 27% of UK Punjabis had a family member with a problem.
+Some ethnic minority alcohol support services have seen an increase in inquiries following a BBC survey suggesting that, despite Sikhism forbidding drinking, 27% of UK Sikhs had a family member with a problem.

-There had been a rise in contacts from both alcoholics and people offering to volunteer, the organisations said.
+They reported a rise in contacts from both alcoholics and volunteers.

 Nottingham's Bac-In has seen an almost sixfold increase in website hits.

-Note: Correction: This story originally said a BBC survey had suggested 27% of UK Punjabis had a family member with a drinking problem.
-This has been amended to reflect the fact this figure relates only to British Sikhs.